nopnop2002/esp-idf-lsm303dlhc/README.md

 http://esp32.local/
 ```

-Move the IMU and plot the X, Y, Z values.
+As you move the IMU it plots the X, Y and Z values.
 X, Y, Z offset are displayed.

 ![calibrate-1](https://user-images.githubusercontent.com/6020549/226536404-9c68eaad-ae37-41bc-ac6d-b4a9ada07335.jpg)